ducnm24/Getting-and-Cleaning-Data-project/README.md

 4. Extracting

-    a. finding all the columns whose name contains either "mean" or "std" but not "meanFreq"(meanFreq is described "Weighted average of          the frequency components" so I wouldnot include in)
+    a. finding all the columns whose name contains either "mean" or "std"

     b. extracting them as well as subject and activity ids out from the merged dataset and storing in "extract"

 5. Assigning activity names